My husband takes testosterone injections. Can I still get pregnant?

 TRT can boost sexual drive and, at the same time, suppress other hormones (luteinizing hormone and follicle-stimulating hormone) responsible for sperm production.
 What’s more, the TRT’s effects on fertility may appear rather fast.
 Luckily, they are reversible in most cases, and there are also alternative paths to enhance testosterone levels without harming fertility.

+Using a fertility tracking app can help you tracking ovulation.
 Consider consulting fertility specialists for personalized advice.
 A specialist should be able to help you identify the causes of low testosterone and suggest optimal ways to address the problem considering your future plans and goals.

 Facebook